 Unlike many companies, Donnay don’t do the usual trick of making super expensive, high-tech rackets for pros, and then progressively worse and cheaper offerings for everyone else.
 All Donnay rackets come in at about the same price point, but which of these you’ll prefer will depend on your taste and play style.
 So, if you have the opportunity, pick one up and see what you think.

-Built with Donnay’s patented Xenecore technology, the Allwood 102 is super manoeuvrable, with one of the lowest swing-weights of any racket being produced today.
-Usually that involves a sacrifice in power and stability, but the Allwood doesn’t have that problem.
+Built with Donnay’s patented Xenecore technology, the Allwood 102 is super maneuverable, with one of the lowest swing-weights of any racket being produced today.
+Usually, that involves a sacrifice in power and stability, but the Allwood doesn’t have that problem.
 The large head size of the 102 comes with a correspondingly large sweet spot to play with, while the flexible and light design of the head negates the air resistance you’d expect to deal with as a result.

 Due to its design, this racket won’t help you generate a lot of power if that’s an aspect of your game that you struggle with, but you equally don’t need to be 6’11” inch giant with the reach of Ivo Karlovic to benefit from what the Allwood 102 has to offer.
 This is great for players who like smashing balls down the baseline, or for recreational doubles players.